dblock/code.dblock.org/_posts/2010/2010-01-30-vmwaretasks-reading-runprograminguest-command-output.markdown

 ---
 This is a pretty common question on the VixCOM forum: _How do I run a command in the virtual machine and collect its output?_

-VixCOM doesn’t have any support for this, so is there something we can do about it?
+VixCOM doesn't have any support for this, so is there something we can do about it?
 I want to have a RunCommandInGuest to execute shell and other commands that returns StdOut and StdErr.
 So this is what I want to write:

 {% highlight c# %}
 Shell.ShellOutput output = guestShell.RunCommandInGuest("dir");